Statistics

 Biography compiled with thanks to Foundry Group.

-David Bailie (died 2021 aged 83) would be 87 - 3 credits, including Dask in The Robots of Death
+David Bailie (died 2021 aged 83) would have been 87 - 3 credits, including Dask in The Robots of Death

 David Bailie played Dask in the Doctor Who story The Robots of Death and later played the Celestial Toymaker in the Big Finish Productions' audios.